 Melina Laboucan-Massimo is a member of the Lubicon Cree First from Northern Alberta, Canada.
 She has worked on social, environmental and climate justice issues for the past 15 years.
 Currently a Fellow at the David Suzuki Foundation, Laboucan-Massimo’s research is focused on Climate Change, Indigenous Knowledge and Renewable Energy.
 For over a decade, she worked as a Climate and Energy Campaigner with Greenpeace Canada and the Indigenous Environmental Network internationally.
 Laboucan-Massimo has written for a variety of publications and produced short documentaries on the tar sands, climate change, water issues and Indigenous cultural revitalization.
 She has also worked on the issue of Murdered and Missing Indigenous Women in Canada after the suspicious death of her sister Bella whose case still remains unsolved.
 Laboucan-Massimo holds a Masters degree in Indigenous Governance at the University of Victoria with a focus on Renewable Energy in First communities.
 Her most recent project is hosting a TV series called Power to the People, which documents renewable energy, food security and eco-housing in Indigenous communities across North America.
 Laboucan-Massimo currently serves on the Board of 350.org as well as the steering committees of Indigenous Climate Action, Energy Futures Lab, and Seeding Sovereignty.

-Dave Archambault II in an enrolled member of the Oglala Lakota Nation.
+Dave Archambault II in an enrolled member of the Oglala Lakota Nation and a citizen of the Standing Rock Sioux Tribe.
 He is the Chief Consulting Officer for First Nation Health Care, empowering Tribal Nations through health care.
 Archambault was the 45th Chairman for the Standing Rock Sioux Tribe.
 Prior to Chairman, he was employed at United Tribes Technical College as the director of a US Department of Labor workforce grant (TCC DeMaND Workforce), a project that focuses on developing the workforce in Indian Country.
 Archambault earned his Associates of Science in Marketing, Associates of Arts in Business Administration at Sitting Bull College, a Bachelor’s of Science in Business Administration at North Dakota State University, a Master’s Degree in Management at University of Mary, and was honored with a Honoris Causa Doctorate of Law Degree from Vermont Law School.
 Recently, he emerged as a global leader for Indigenous Peoples’ rights as he led his Nation’s opposition to the construction of the Dakota Access Pipeline.

 Edgar Villanueva in an enrolled member of the Lumbee Nation.
 He is the Vice President of Programs and Advocacy at the Schott Foundation where he leads grant making and advocacy supports for education justice.
 Villanueva is a nationally-recognized expert on social justice philanthropy, previously holding leadership roles at Kate B. Reynolds Charitable Trust and at the Marguerite Casey Foundation.
 He currently serves on the chair of the board of directors of Native Americans in Philanthropy and is a trustee of Andrus Family Fund.
 Villanueva is also an instructor with The Grantmaking School at the Johnson Center at Grand Valley State University and is the author of Decolonizing Wealth, a new book that offers alternatives to the dynamics of colonization in the social finance sector.Close